 Veronica Speedwell Info

 Speedwell perennials are reportedly deer and rabbit resistant, but butterflies and hummingbirds are attracted to their dizzying hues.
-Flowers will bloom for 6-8 weeks throughout the summer months and, as a result, make beautiful cut flower additions to vase arrangements or for container gardening in mixed flower groupings.
+Flowers will bloom for six to eight weeks throughout the summer months and, as a result, make beautiful cut flower additions to vase arrangements or for container gardening in mixed flower groupings.

 Growing Speedwell Flowers

-The hardy medium sized speedwell, with striking 1-3 foot flower spikes, flourishes in USDA hardiness zones 3-8.
+The hardy medium sized speedwell, with striking 1 to 3 feet (31-91 cm.) flower spikes, flourishes in USDA hardiness zones 3 to 8.
 As previously mentioned, the speedwell plant is tolerant of a variety of conditions but prefers full sun and well drained soil.
-Speedwell can be sown from seed; however, it is more commonly purchased from a nursery so planting speedwell in the garden can take place right away in spring.
+Speedwell can be sown from seed, however, it is more commonly purchased from a nursery so planting speedwell in the garden can take place right away in spring.

 Speedwell Plant Care